sheltermanager/asm3/src/static/pages/manual/_sources/configuration.rst.txt

 from the user menu at the top right of the screen (the button with your username on it).

-Install the Google Authenticator app on your mobile device from the Play or iTunes store.
+Install the Google Authenticator (or other TOTP) app on your mobile device from the Play or iTunes store.
 Tick the box to enable 2FA and the screen will show you a QR code.
 In the Google Authenticator app, click the add button and choose "QR Code", then scan the on screen code with your camera.

 An entry will appear in Google Authenticator for ASM (if you are self hosted) or sheltermanager (for sheltermanager.com customers) with your username and a